PromaChow/HotelRecommendationSystem/README.md

 3. Create a new project named `AndorraHotelsDataCollection`.
 4. Enable the Places API: Navigate to the API Library and enable the "Places API" for your project.
 5. Get your API key: Go to the Credentials page and create an API key.
 This key will be used to authenticate your requests to the Google Places API.
+6. Enable Google Maps Geocoding API: Navigate to the Google Maps Geocoding API and enable it.
+7. Get your API key: Go to the credentials page and create an API key.

 ### SerpAPI account Setup